The first AI decision is where the business should focus.

-Many AI initiatives start with a platform, a demo or a list of features.
-That can create activity, but not necessarily operational value.
+AI initiatives often start with a platform, a demo or a list of features.
+That creates movement, but it can leave the real operational question unanswered: where should AI actually enter the work?

-A better first question is: which workflow is worth improving, which information is needed, who should stay in control and how will success be measured?
+A better first question is: which workflow is worth improving, which information is needed, who should stay in control and what would make the first pilot worth continuing?

-Opportunity Mapping helps turn uncertainty into a practical implementation path.
-It does not promise a full transformation.
-It defines where a controlled first step makes sense.
+Opportunity Mapping turns scattered ideas into a practical decision path.
+It does not promise transformation.
+It defines the first controlled step that is worth testing.

 Avoid tool-first decisions